Calibro 35

-Calibro 35 (caliber 35) is a cinematic funk Italian band formed in 2007 in Milan.
+Calibro 35 (caliber 35) is an Italian cinematic funk band formed in 2007 in Milan.

 The band has released seven albums and several movie soundtracks.

 Different songs from the band have been sampled into hip hop productions including Dr. Dre's "One Shot One Kill" and Jay Z's "Picasso Baby".

 Biography

 The band started in 2007 when Italian producer Tommaso Colliva and guitarist Massimo Martellotta invited Enrico Gabrielli, Luca Cavina and Fabio Rondanini to what was supposed to be a five days long one-off studio project re-recording obscure music from Italian exploitation movie soundtracks.

 The first self-titled Calibro 35 album was released worldwide by Cinedelic Records in 2008.
 The album mostly contains re-works of 1970s soundtracks by the genre's maestros such as Ennio Morricone, Armando Trovajoli and Luis Bacalov but also first original compositions by the band.
 The unexpected critical acclaim the album received led the band to perform the project live too, touring Italy and Europe.

-Live concerts proved to be even more successful than the album with the band winning "Best Italian Tour" award at PIMI/MEI 2009.
+Live concerts proved to be even more successful than the album with the band winning the "Best Italian Tour" award at PIMI/MEI 2009.

-The same year the group embarked on its first tour in the United States.
+That same year, the group embarked on its first tour in the United States.
 Calibro 35 played at HitWeek Festival in Los Angeles and at Nublu and Zebulon in New York City.
-They also performed on Jason Bentley's radio show Morning Becomes Eclectic on KCRW: one of the most important broadcasts of live music in the United States.
-In September they co-headlined closing event of Milan Film Festival with Australian band Jet.
+They also performed on Jason Bentley's radio show Morning Becomes Eclectic on KCRW, one of the most important broadcasts of live music in the United States.
+In September, they co-headlined the closing event of the Milan Film Festival with Australian band Jet.

-In February 2010 second album Ritornano quelli di... was released by Ghost Records in Europe and by Nublu Records in the United States.
-The album contains several original songs written and recorded as soundtrack for American documentary Eurocrime.
-One of the songs from the album, "Convergere in Giambellino", has been used as ending titles music of Hollywood blockbuster movie Red (Movie 2010) starring Bruce Willis and John Malkovich.
+In February 2010, their second album Ritornano quelli di... was released by Ghost Records in Europe and by Nublu Records in the United States.
+The album contains several original songs written and recorded as the soundtrack for American documentary Eurocrime.
+One of the songs from the album, "Convergere in Giambellino" was used as the end titles music for Hollywood blockbuster film Red starring Bruce Willis and John Malkovich.

-During the same year Calibro 35 recorded its first full length soundtrack for Italian-Spanish production SAID at Ennio Morricone's studios in Rome.
+During the same year, Calibro 35 recorded its first full-length soundtrack for the Italian-Spanish production SAID at Ennio Morricone's studios in Rome.